LordMara/build-your-own-site/README.md

 # build-your-own-site
-Project from Codecool to create website using html and css.
+Project from Codecool to create website using HTML and CSS.